 While palladium is becoming more popular for wedding and engagement rings, trendy celebrities latched onto this metal years ago.
 According to the Daily Mail, Mad Men’s Christina Hendricks wore a palladium necklace to the 2011 Emmy Awards.
 And Kelly Osbourne and fashion designer Vivienne Westwood have also worn palladium pieces.

-If you are considering palladium for your engagement or wedding ring, here’s what you need to know about styling and caring for this metal:
+If you are considering buying a palladium engagement ring or wedding ring, here’s what you need to know about styling and caring for this metal:

 Palladium costs about half the price of platinum.